 Trump later tweeted that he was “proud” of Pence and his wife, Karen, for leaving the stadium.

 Dallas Cowboys owner Jerry Jones said his players must stand for the national anthem – if they don’t want to remain seated on the bench for the game.

-"I know this, we cannot ... in the NFL in any way give the implication that we tolerate disrespecting the flag," Jones said Sunday after his team’s loss.
+"I know this, we cannot ... in the NFL in any way give the implication that we tolerate disrespecting the flag," Jones said after a team loss.
 “We know that there is a serious debate in this country about those issues, but there is no question in my mind that the National Football League and the Dallas Cowboys are going to stand up for the flag.
 So we're clear."